 - Microsoft Outlook is full featured desktop software and comes pre-installed on every campus computer.
 Faculty/Staff email is most commonly accessed in Microsoft Outlook, which can be found on a PC by clicking Start-[All Programs]-Desktop Software-Microsoft Outlook

-Webmail access - Outlook Web App
+Webmail access - Outlook on the Web

 - Cannot assign delegate permissions.

 - Cannot open other account's calendars or folders if you have been provided delegate rights.